ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

 * TNTs will experiment with dynamic routing
 * TNTs will learn how data can be passed from one page to the next one
 * TNTs will learn about how React Router Hooks provide specific ways of handling the router state
+* TNTs will see how to use a navigation bar and implement routing with it
 * TNTs will put React Router to work

 ## Time required and pace

+2-hour session

 * [10 Minutes]: Review of React Router and main components
 * [10 Minutes]: React Router hooks